HewlettPackard/GlobalDashboardPS/README.md

 Install-Module -Name GlobalDashboardPS -Repository PSGallery
 ```

-For now the following functions are available.
-Please note that the output is more or less the raw output from the API:
+For now the following functions are available:

 - Connect-OVGD
 - New-OVGDSessionKey